Phoenix STS Logo

 Designated Centres

-Safety statements specifically designed for HIQA-registered designated centres, fully aligned with regulatory requirements.
+Safety statements designed for HIQA-registered designated centres and aligned with regulatory requirements.

 Our Process

-A structured, five-step approach to delivering bespoke healthcare safety statements that meet legal and regulatory requirements.
+Five steps to a bespoke healthcare safety statement that meets legal and regulatory requirements.

 Consultation

-We begin with a detailed consultation to understand your facility, its operations, resident profile, staffing structure, and any specific concerns or previous inspection findings.
+We start with a detailed conversation about your facility.
+We cover operations, resident profile, staffing and any concerns or previous inspection findings.

 Site Assessment